AlexanderCleasby/customDash/README.md

 ## Stack

 The project employs a React/Redux front end and a Ruby on Rails API.
-Authentication is handled using jason web tokens derived from access tokens from an OAUTH provider.
+Authentication is handled using json web tokens derived from access tokens from an OAUTH provider.